 Note: Explain Data is a tool that uncovers and describes relationships in your data.
 It can't tell you what is causing the relationships or how to interpret the data.
 You are the expert on your data.
 Your domain knowledge and intuition is key in helping you decide what characteristics might be interesting to explore further using different views.
 For more information, see How Explain Data Works and Requirements and Considerations for Using Explain Data.

 For related information on how Explain Data works, and how to use Explain Data to augment your analysis, see these Tableau Conference presentations:

 Steps to use Explain Data

 To use Explain Data in a view, you must be able to edit a view in Tableau Desktop, Tableau Online, or Tableau Server.

 Build a visualization.
-Make sure it uses a measure that is aggregated with SUM, AVG, COUNT, or COUNTD.
+Make sure it uses a measure that is aggregated with SUM, AVG, COUNT, COUNTD, or AGG.

 In Tableau Online or Tableau Server, you will need to open a view for editing (click Edit in the toolbar).

 Select a mark of interest, and then click the Explain Data icon in the tooltip for the mark.
 In Tableau Desktop, you can optionally right-click the mark and select Explain Data in the context menu.

 Note: You must select a single mark.
 Multiple mark selections are not supported.
 If Explain Data cannot analyze the type of mark selected, the Explain Data icon and context menu command will not be available.
-Hovering over the Explain Data icon displays a short message on why Explain Data is not available.
 For more information, see When Explain Data is not available.